dougbtv/docker-asterisk/high-availability/docs/presentation/app/presentation.md

   - As we know, Asterisk is a B2BUA not a proxy.
   - We'll use it for load balancing our cluster of Asterisk machines.
   - Use it in concert with `keepalived` which will provide us with a VIP for an HA load balancer
+    - If you use AWS you probably want to use [Elastic IPs and an API](https://aws.amazon.com/articles/2127188135977316)
   - We use a custom application `kamailio-etcd-dispatcher` which rebuilds nodes
   - We can make a "canary release" easily by automatically rebalancing our cluster using `kamailio-etcd-dispatcher`